 I have been reading books my entire life, and I have gone through stages of extreme reviewing, and times where I reviewed nothing (two kids, out-of-state moves, etc).
-I started consistently reviewing again a little over a year ago.
+I started consistently reviewing again in 2019.
 I created a Bookstagram, then blog, then Facebook, and Twitter.
 I found that I loved it so much!

 I started noticing that all these bloggers and bookstagrammers had advanced reader’s copies of books, and I wanted them too!
 So, I started googling, and I found some sites.
 I have continued to research and find new ways to get ARC’s.
 I continue to see posts where bookstagrammers are frustrated trying to figure out how to get books.